Saturday, September 15, 2012

 Guest Post By Dr. John Yeoman

 Have you ever yearned for just one simple formula that will help your stories glow with magic and resonate with depth?

 If everybody knew the secret, everyone would be a best-selling author - or rather, nobody would, because the formula would be a cliché.
 So it’s important that only you and I know this.
 Will you give me your solemn word that you will tell no one what I am about to reveal?

 I can see your eyes narrow.
-Your lips are widening in a sceptical smile.
+Your lips are widening in a skeptical smile.
 What, you don’t trust me?
 I feel intensely hurt.
 After all, I don’t have to tell you.
 I’m simply trying to pass on to you, in good faith, what I have learned from judging more than 3000 entries at my Writers’ Village story contest these past three years.

 How come some won cash prizes and others didn’t?
 Why did many hundreds of stories, otherwise excellent in their craft techniques, fail by a whisker?